tob-insurance/oracle-mcp-server/README.md

 What Oracle database version are we running?
 ```

-## How It Works
+## Architecture

-This MCP server works by:

-1. **Initial Cache Building**: When first started, it builds a cache of all table names in the database.
-2. **On-Demand Schema Loading**: Detailed table information is only loaded when requested, minimizing database load.
-3. **Persistent Cache**: Schema information is cached to disk to improve performance across restarts.
-4. **Resource Optimization**: The architecture is designed for databases with thousands of tables where loading everything would be impractical.

-The server uses a three-layer architecture:
+This MCP server employs a three-layer architecture optimized for large-scale Oracle databases:

+1. **DatabaseConnector Layer**
-- **DatabaseConnector**: Handles raw Oracle database connections and queries
+   - Manages Oracle database connections and query execution
+   - Implements connection pooling and retry logic
+   - Handles raw SQL operations

+2. **SchemaManager Layer**
+   - Implements intelligent schema caching
+   - Provides optimized schema lookup and search
-- **SchemaManager**: Manages the schema cache and provides optimized schema access
+   - Manages the persistent cache on disk

+3. **DatabaseContext Layer**
-- **DatabaseContext**: Provides a high-level interface for the MCP tools
+   - Exposes high-level MCP tools and interfaces
+   - Handles authorization and access control
+   - Provides schema optimization for AI consumption

-## Technical Requirements
+## System Requirements

-- **Oracle Database**: This MCP server requires an Oracle database and connection credentials
-- **Memory Requirements**: For very large databases (10,000+ tables), ensure your machine has at least 4GB of available memory
-- **Disk Space**: The schema cache is stored as a JSON file, typically a few MB in size
+- **Python**: Version 3.12 or higher (required for optimal performance)
+- **Memory**: 4GB+ available RAM for large databases (10,000+ tables)
+- **Disk**: Minimum 500MB free space for schema cache
+- **Oracle**: Compatible with Oracle Database 11g and higher
+- **Network**: Stable connection to Oracle database server

+## Performance Considerations

+- Initial cache building may take 5-10 minutes for very large databases
+- Subsequent startups typically take less than 30 seconds
+- Schema lookups are generally sub-second after caching
+- Memory usage scales with active schema size

 ## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.
+We welcome contributions!
+Please see our [Contributing Guidelines](CONTRIBUTING.md) for details.

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+## Support

+For issues and questions:
+- Create an issue in our GitHub repository
+- Check our [FAQ](docs/FAQ.md) for common questions
+- Join our community discussions